Effects of Strong Magnetic Fields on the Hadron-Quark Deconfinement Transition: Results and discussions

 Following the stellar evolution scenario proposed by Refs. \cite{marquez17,Kauan_2019}, we can assume the compact star as being initially a pure hadronic metastable star in the early stages after its emergence.
 In this stage, the equilibrium conditions are reached through the first deleptonization and cooling, and the resulting objects are the ones described by the black curve in Fig. \ref{tov}.
 After a finite time interval, this metastable configuration can decay into an energetically more favorable one, and, according to the Bodmer-Witten conjecture, it can be reached by the quark deconfinement.
 So, the conversion of a metastable hadronic star into a hybrid (or strange) star can take place via a first order transition.
 The transition dynamics we consider in this work assumes flavor conservation in the first moment, as imposed by Eq. \eqref{eq:flavour}, and this condition is taken to determine the phase coexistence points.
 Finally, the quark matter would seek the chemical equilibrium soon after its formation, because this is the stable configuration of stellar matter, and it justifies the use of this configuration in Fig. \ref{tov}.

 Notice that a deconfined quark core starts appearing at a very low masses ($M=0.90 ~\rm M_{Sun}$) when the parameters $C=0.0$, $D^{1/2}=158.5$ MeV are considered.
-On the other hand, the transition does not take place in the star matter density threshold for the parameters $C=0.68$, $D^{1/2}=130$ MeV.
-In the stellar evolution scenario presented above, if a metastable hadronic star sustains a central pressure larger than the coexistence pressure of the hadron and quark phases, the conversion to a strange or hybrid star could take place, depending on the values of the hadronic star central pressure and the pressure that satisfies the condition of phase coexistence for a given pair of EoS.
-Also, when the metastable hadronic star matter is overpressured enough to allow the appearance of a quark core there must exist a stable final compact object whose central density is that of the EoS latter phase, or the metastable star will not have a stable configuration to decay if not into a black hole.
-In the case of parameters $C=0.68$, $D^{1/2}=130$ MeV, this constraint is not fulfilled, and the maximum stable star would be a pure hadronic star of $M=1.96 ~\rm M_{Sun}$ and $R=12.42$ km, never sustaining a quark core beyond this point, following the trend of hybrid star maximum masses shown in Fig. \ref{tov}.
+On the other hand, the transition does not take place in the star matter density threshold for the parameters $C=0.68$, $D^{1/2}=130$ MeV. {In the stellar evolution scenario presented above, the conversion of a metastable hadronic star to a strange or hybrid star could take place if the initial object sustains a central pressure larger than the coexistence pressure of the hadron and quark phases ($p_0$).
+Yet, when the metastable hadronic star matter is overpressured enough to allow the appearance of a quark core, there must exist a stable final compact object whose central density is that of the EoS latter phase, i.e., we must also have a final object whose central pressure (which is the higher pressure present in this object) is higher or equal $p_0$, or the metastable star will not have a stable compact star configuration to decay (if not a black hole).} In the case of parameters $C=0.68$, $D^{1/2}=130$ MeV, this constraint is not fulfilled, and the maximum stable star would be a pure hadronic star of $M=1.96 ~\rm M_{Sun}$ and $R=12.42$ km, never sustaining a quark core beyond this point, following the trend of hybrid star maximum masses shown in Fig. \ref{tov}.
 This set fulfills the thermodynamic criteria for the phase transition, but the astrophysical conditions do not allow the formation of a stable hybrid star.